taitulism/Bootstruct/README.md

 │   ├── put.js
 │   └── delete.js
 ```
 Just remember to export your function from an `index.js` file.
 In this case the `index.js` is NOT parsed as the reserved entry name, it's just what Node is looking for when `require`ing a folder.
+From that `index.js` file you can `require` anything.